About Playing with Fire

 - Since 2013, Playing with Fire artistic works is a collaboration of a vision of the PwF Team and graphics designer Tony Bilek.
 In 2017, we brought on our new website developer Kim Bultsma of Content a la mode.

-- The popular “Saxman” that hangs with PwF was created by graphics designer and Levi William’s former drummer Ben Johnson.
+- The popular “Saxman” that branded PwF for several years was created by graphic designer and Levi William’s former drummer Ben Johnson.